-In potato production farmers take many of their key decisions before the
+In potato production farmers take many of their key decisions before the growing season begins.

-Many young men are excited by the discovery process built into FFS, but many women find sustained participation daunting.
-The project is experimenting with alternative strategies to reach women, including a focus on the health effects of pesticide exposure and the importance of understanding microbes in family, animal, and plant health. growing season begins.
 The variety they choose and their source of seed are key factors in managing late blight.
 CIP is developing ways to help farmers use experimental data to make better varietal choices.
 The FFS curriculum involves a season-long varietal evaluation, with a session on economic analysis.
 Testing and follow-up in subsequent seasons will allow farmers to confirm their results and explore the consequences of their decisions.